 When doing so, you create in the intervals R-b9-#9-11-5-b13-b7, so it’s an Altered scale but without the major 3rd.

 Work this lick in different keys, and then put on a backing track and solo to take this concept further in the practice room.

 Click to hear phrygian scales 5

-Once you have these licks down, write out 3 Phrygian licks of your own to build your soloing vocabulary with this important scale.
+Once you have these licks down, write out 3 Phrygian licks of your own to build your soloing vocabulary with this important mode.

 Phrygian Guitar Solo – Minor Blues

-To finish your study of the Phrygian scale, here’s a minor blues solo that uses various Phrygian techniques and applications.
+To finish your study of the Phrygian mode, here’s a minor blues solo that uses various Phrygian techniques and applications.

-As you’ll use Phrygian over 7alt chords more often than m7 chord, there’s a focus on that application in this solo.
+As you use Phrygian over 7alt chords more often than m7 chord, there’s a focus on that application in this solo.

 Learn the solo one phrase at a time, then combine them when ready in your studies.

 There’s a backing track to play the solo over, as well as create your own solos as you bring Phrygian to your own guitar solos.